Check if you can get married or form a civil partnership

 - do not have indefinite leave to remain in the UK

 - do not have settled or pre-settled status under the EU Settlement Scheme

 - did not apply to the EU Settlement Scheme on or before 30 June 2021

 The visa or permit you need depends on where your partner is from and whether you want to live in the UK after your ceremony.

 - a marriage visitor visa - if you’re not going to live in the UK and will stay less than 6 months

-- a family visa - if you want to live permanently in the UK and your partner is a British citizen, settled in the UK, has refugee status or humanitarian protection in the UK
+- a family visa - to live permanently in the UK if your partner is a British citizen, settled in the UK, has refugee status or humanitarian protection in the UK

-- a family permit - if your partner is not a British citizen but from an EU, EEA country or Switzerland
+- a family permit - to join your family member from the EU, EEA or Switzerland in the UK

 If you do not have a marriage visitor visa or family visa